pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test at the time of writing case test At this point case test at this point case
 Aug 1st start test
-test Aug case
 August 1st start test
 test auth case
 test Auto-run case
 test auto-run case